 - Straining and crying when pooing (you’ll come to know your baby’s ‘pooing face’ and this will change if they become constipated).

-A tummy that is hard to the touch (your baby’s tummy should be soft and squishy).
+- A tummy that is firm to the touch (your baby’s tummy should be soft and squishy).

 Still unsure?
 Head over to our Baby Symptom Checker.
 If you have any concerns about your baby’s symptoms, speak to your health visitor.